-If you love boats and also love live music, what could be better than combining the two?
+If you love boats and you love live music, what could be better than combining the two?
 Easy answer: combining the two for free.
 And no matter where you live, you can.
-There are free concerts—or concerts those landlubbers will have to pay for, which you can hear for free from your boat—taking place from coast to coast, in harbors, marinas, and on lakefront bandstands.
-Here are a few top picks for you to consider.
+There are free concerts—or concerts those landlubbers will have to pay for—which you can hear for free from your boat or yacht.
+Taking place coast to coast, in harbors, marinas, and on lakefront bandstands, here are a few of the top concert venues by boat for you to consider.

 The party series (let’s call a spade a spade) is sponsored by Sea Ray and MarineMax, but that doesn’t mean you need to own a Sea Ray to go.
 Where’s the next Aquapalooza close to you?
 Start Googling; there’s no master Aquapalooza website or schedule, so you’ll have to track down local events individually.